willdollman/pixel-slicer/README.md

 ```
 docker pull ghcr.io/willdollman/pixel-slicer:master

-# Run pixel-slicer against a directory of media
+# Resize all media files in ~/input-images, and output to ~/output
 docker run -v ~/input-images:/input -v ~/output:/output ghcr.io/willdollman/pixel-slicer:master
 ```

+See [#Configuration](#configuration) for how to select image and video sizes and their output formats.
-### Downloading binaries and building from source
+### Building from source

-pixel-slicer relies on various media encoding libraries, which must be installed before it can use them.
+pixel-slicer relies on various media encoding libraries, which must be installed before running:

 ```
 # macOS (using Homebrew)